TomasHubelbauer/arduino-qr/readme.md

 and column.
 This would complicate the code calculations, but could be worth it.
 9×9 is 72×72 dots, QR level up to version 13 (69×69).
 Or QR version 4, doubled.
 Version 13 numeric capacity is 427-1022 and alphanumeric 259-619.

+### Address code `TODO` comments

+There are some improvement / new feature ideas in there.

+### Build a PCB to mount the LED dot matrix display grid and the Arduino on

+Instead of attempting to squeeze the rat's nest of wires into the 3d printed box or to use solder bridge connections between the displays to avoid the excessive amount of wires, let's order a PCB where the driver boards could be mounted such that the display grid works out perfectly aligned and the Arduino could be held on the backside of the PCB, or even on the front side too in sort of a base.

+Consider whether I want to have an on-board battery and a switch or if I'll just run a USB cable out from the enclosure to connect into a powerbank.

+### Calculate approximate expected runtime on a battery

+The load of this device is basically constant, so it should be doable to find an approximate duration I can expect this to last… and then verify it in the real world.